Should You Contact the Victim of a Violent Crime?

 Unfortunately, doing so could be detrimental to your case.
 When you have been arrested and charged with a violent crime, you can feel compassion for the victim.
 However, your actions might jeopardize your case and result in additional legal trouble.

-Instead of contacting the victim, call Brett Metcalf, Criminal Defense Attorney, P.A.
+Instead of contacting the victim, call Metcalf Falls, Criminal Defense Attorneys, P.A.
 Attorney Metcalf works to clear your name and protect your rights.
 Contact our office today for a free consultation.

 Never Contact the Victim of a Violent Crime